ckenst/test-design/README.md

 ### Characteristics:

-Each test technique can have one or more primary characteristics and several secondary characteristics.
+Each test technique helps us focus on a few characteristics.
+Some will have one or more primary characteristics and several secondary characteristics such as:

+- Scope
+- Coverage
+- Testers
+- Potential Problems (risks)
+- Activities
+- Evaluation / oracles
+- Desired result